pkErbynn/js-masterclass/note.md

             - Scope chain *doesn't relate to the order in which method called* but rather *where it is written*
                 - const varibles are *block(eg, if-else) scoped*
                 - var variables are *function scoped* even when defined in *block scope*
+                    - var type *create a property on the global window object*
                 - *that is the reason to always use const/let* unless in legacy code
                 - declarable functions *can be block or function scoped* depending wether in strict mode or not
         3. Determine value of *'this'* var
             - In a *regular function*, the *this* points to the global object (ie, window object in the browser)
-            - In a *method call*, the *this* points to the object that (*defined*) called the method, ie, the owner of the method
+                - In a *method*, the *this* points to the object that (*defined*) called the method, ie, the owner of the method
                     - points the custom object within which it is defined, otherwhise the global
                     - *method borrowing*: `x.a = y.b`
                     - this is *not static*
+                - In regular method *call*, the 'this' is *undefined*/window global obj, because not called by object
-            - In *arrow function*, 'this' is the *'this' of the surrounding/parent function* (ie, lexical 'this')
+            - In *arrow function*, 'this' is the *'this' of the surrounding/parent function* (ie, lexical 'this').
+Arrow fxns *does not get their own 'this' keyword*...
+                - nb: *don't use* 'this' ins arrow fxns
             - In *event listener*: 'this' is the *DOM element that the handler is attached to*, ie. the dom element owning the handler
             - The 'this' will *NOT* point to the function itself or the variable environment
+                - use a *regular function declaration/expresion* over *arrow function* to avoid the
     2. Execution phase
         - Funtion's code d@ generated the current EC is ran line-by-line